Enhancing precision of atomic clocks by tuning disorder in accessories: Glassy disorder: Origins, models and averaging

-In presence of disorder, a system naturally undergoes inherent fluctuations.
-As a result, there may occur oscillations in the variance of the estimated parameter, about a mean value with a standard deviation.
-Therefore, if the ``advantage'', $\beta=\Delta \tilde{\omega}_0(t)-\Delta \tilde{\omega}_{\mathcal{Q}}(t)$, of the disordered model over the ideal scenario in a parameter estimation protocol is greater than the standard deviation, $\tilde{\sigma}$, in $\Delta \tilde{\omega}_{\epsilon}(t)$, due to the disorder-induced distribution of the variance of the estimated parameter, then the situation can be referred to as a disorder-induced enhancement over the ideal situation.
-Here $\Delta \tilde{\omega}_0(t)$ represents the Fisher information-based lower bound of minimum error in estimating $\omega$ in an ideal scenario.
-In the paper, in all cases, we consider the relative advantage and the corresponding standard deviation, and rechristen them as $\beta$ and $\tilde{\sigma}$.
+In presence of disorder, a system naturally undergoes disorder-induced fluctuations.
+As a result, there may occur oscillations in the variance, \(\Delta\), of the estimated parameter, about a mean value with a standard deviation.
+Now, if the ``advantage'', $\beta=\Delta \tilde{\omega}_0(t)-\Delta \tilde{\omega}_{\mathcal{Q}}(t)$, of the disordered model over the ideal scenario in a parameter estimation protocol is greater than the standard deviation, $\tilde{\sigma}$, in $\Delta \tilde{\omega}_{\epsilon}(t)$, due to the disorder-induced distribution of the variance of the estimated parameter, then the situation can be referred to as a disorder-induced enhancement over the ideal situation.
+In cases when the mean and standard deviation of \(\Delta\) do not exist, we use the median~\cite{median1,median2} and the semi-interquartile range of \(\Delta\).
+The semi-interquartile range, like the standard deviation, is a measure of dispersion of a data~\cite{median1,median2}.
+Here, the disorder-averaged deviation in frequency is given by $\Delta \tilde{\omega}_{\mathcal{Q}}(t)$, $\Delta \tilde{\omega}_0(t)$ represents the Fisher information-based lower bound of minimum error in estimating $\omega$ in an ideal scenario and $\Delta \tilde{\omega}_{\epsilon}(t)$ is the uncertainty in measuring frequency, encoded in a physical system, for an arbitrary but fixed time $t$ and for an arbitrary but fixed configuration of the disorder.
+In this paper, in all cases, we consider the relative advantage and the corresponding standard deviation, and rechristen them as $\beta$ and $\tilde{\sigma}$.
 This is attained by dividing the original quantities by $\Delta \tilde{\omega}_0(t)$.
 In particular, this has the effect of making the derived quantities dimensionless.
 Suffixes of the quantities will be used to refer to the different disorder distributions used.